-As we age certain part of our body become stiffer than they once did especially our spines.
-Often times this makes it hard to walk, bend, or even play a round of golf.
-Sure, we could take a pain killer or get an invasive surgery but there are many more options out there.
-In this post, I will disclose why our spines become stiff and sometimes achy as we age, the anatomy of the spine, the symptoms commonly experienced, and what you can do about it.
+Sure, we could take a painkiller, or even contemplate invasive surgery, but there are many other less risky options out there.
+In this post, I will explain why our spines become stiff and achy as we age, the anatomy of the spine, the symptoms commonly experienced, and best of all, what you can do about it.

 Why Our Spines Become Stiff & Achy

-Our spines become stiff and achy as we age because our disc shrinks in size.
-As a result, our joints become closer to together and less movement becomes available.
-This is one of the many reasons why taking care of your spine at a younger age is so important- it slows down the degeneration process.
+Our spines become stiff and achy as we age because our discs – those spongy shock absorbers between our vertebrae – shrink in size.
+As a result, our vertebrae become closer together, constricting movement.
+This is one of the many reasons why taking care of your spine at a younger age is so important!
+It slows down the degeneration process.

 Symptoms Commonly Experienced